farukustunel/bitirmetezi/src/MaterialsandMethods.rst

    samtools mpileup [merged].bam | awk '{print $1"\t"$2"\t"$4}' > [depth].txt

 The ``[depth].txt`` file allows us to filter high coverage regions on the plasmid genome.
-We parsed the file using following python script and we create a new filtered fastq file.
+We parsed the file using following python script and we create a new file that contains reads to assemble.

 .. code-block:: python